ava-labs/teleporter/cmd/teleporter-cli/README.md

 ## Build

-To build the CLI, run `go build -o teleporter-cli` from this directory.
+To build the CLI, run `go build` from this directory.
 This will create a binary called `teleporter-cli` in the current directory.

 ## Usage